AviatrixSystems/Docs/HowTos/copilot_faq.rst

 ============================================================

-What is the defaul login for copilot?
+What is the default login for copilot?
 ====================================================

 Today copilot authenticates against aviatrix controller’s list of local users.